lamhq/tech-notes/pages/devops/aws/security/data-protection/kms.md

 ## Overview

-AWS KMS is a managed service that makes it easy for you to create and **control encryption keys** of encrypted data.
+AWS KMS allows you to centrally manage and securely store encryption keys.

-AWS KMS is integrated with many AWS services (e.g., EBS, S3, RDS) to make it simple to encrypt data with encryption keys you manage.

-It is integrated with AWS CloudTrail to provide you with logs of key usage to help meet regulatory and compliance needs.

 You can create new keys whenever you wish, and you can control who can manage keys separately from who can use them.

-You can choose the specific levels of access control that you need for your keys.

-*For example, you can specify which IAM users and roles are able to manage keys.
+You can choose the specific levels of access control that you need for your keys. *For example, you can specify which IAM users and roles are able to manage keys.
 Alternatively, you can temporarily disable keys so that they are no longer in use by anyone.*

+AWS KMS is integrated with many AWS services (e.g., EBS, S3, RDS) to make it simple to encrypt data with encryption keys you manage.

+It is integrated with AWS CloudTrail to provide you key usage logs to help meet regulatory and compliance needs.

 ## Customer master key